• Home

 • The protocols were developed with extensive collaboration between experts, such as first responders, public safety, school districts, and communities.

 • These actions are not new—they are in line with the district’s existing emergency response protocols.
 The district chose to utilize the SRP because it provides simple language and visuals that can be shared between staff, parents, students and first responders.
-By standardizing the vocabulary, all stakeholders can understand the response and status of the event.

 Students practice these protocols during their schools’ annual safety drills (fire, severe weather, bus evacuation and lockdown).
 Our staff shares information in an age-appropriate manner so that students understand what to do in an emergency.